muditg317/Bokay/devlogs/005 - Add structure for lexing-parsing-etc.md

 ## Log
 - Create infrastructure for testing each of the subcomponents of the compilation process
+- Branch off for feature development (add compiler flags and stuff)
+  - Create sub libraries within the CPP engine for various steps
+- Add compiler flags and arguments to C++ engine for Bokay

 ## TODO
+1. Start work on the compiler itself
-1. Research more things
+2. Research more things
    1. 3-op assembly
    2. How to create a "main" entry point for the executable

 ## Language Status/Changes
 - Will be C-style
-  - Objects are hard!
+  - Objects are hard
   - Imperative/functional seems to be way easier from the blocks/control-flow aspect

 ## Unorganized thoughts as they came